If you self-publish ebooks, where do you direct your ebook marketing and promotion?

 “Digital will continue to grow for a while at least, and continue to exist, because it is becoming part of the world we inhabit at a level below our notice, no more remarkable than roads or supermarkets.
 Ebooks are here to stay because digital is, and quite shortly we’ll stop having this debate about paper vs ebooks because it will no longer make a lot of sense.”
 (The Guardian, 31 March 2014) — William Heinemann

-What this detailed ebook survey does clearly indicate, however, is that if you are a self-published author and trying to market and promote your ebooks, then perhaps you should carefully consider where, and how you promote your ebooks.
+What this detailed ebook survey does clearly indicate, however, is that if you are a self-published author and trying to market and promote your ebooks, then perhaps you should carefully consider where, and how you promote your ebooks and what book promotion tools you use.

 Is Amazon Kindle US becoming the only ebook retailer you need?